Maximelel/Maximelel/README.md

 - 🎓 Currently a Data science intern at Fab Inc

-- 💡 Passionate about making learning more accessible and engaging for everyone.

-- 🌱 Always learning and exploring how AI can improve Education.

 ## 🛠️ Tech Stack

 - 🤖 ML | 📈 Data Analysis | 🗣️ NLP